hrshe/pulsar-analysis-package/README.md

 Institute   : BITS Pilani, Pilani Campus & Raman Research Institue
 ```

-###Description:
+### Description:

-This package was developed during my time in Raman Research Institute while working
+This package was developed during my time at Raman Research Institute while working
 with Prof Avinash Deshpande (*'desh'*).
 This is an attempt to systematically refactor
 the highly inefficient and unreadable code which I had written during my naive days.